Ross Stores (NASDAQ:ROST) Releases FY 2022 Earnings Guidance

-Several research firms have issued reports on ROST.
-Cowen cut their price target on shares of Ross Stores from $109.00 to $103.00 and set a market perform rating for the company in a research report on Tuesday, February 22nd.
-Barclays cut their price target on shares of Ross Stores from $121.00 to $113.00 and set an overweight rating for the company in a research report on Wednesday.
-Gordon Haskett lowered shares of Ross Stores from an accumulate rating to a hold rating and dropped their target price for the stock from $130.00 to $106.00 in a report on Thursday, February 10th.
-Morgan Stanley dropped their target price on shares of Ross Stores from $140.00 to $137.00 and set an overweight rating for the company in a report on Wednesday.
-Finally, Truist Financial dropped their target price on shares of Ross Stores from $136.00 to $122.00 in a report on Friday, February 18th.
-Seven analysts have rated the stock with a hold rating and twelve have given a buy rating to the stock.
-According to data from MarketBeat.com, the company has a consensus rating of Buy and an average target price of $122.69.
+A number of research firms have recently commented on ROST.
+Deutsche Bank Aktiengesellschaft cut their target price on shares of Ross Stores from $128.00 to $122.00 and set a buy rating for the company in a research note on Wednesday, March 2nd.
+Truist Financial decreased their price objective on shares of Ross Stores from $136.00 to $122.00 in a report on Friday, February 18th.
+Robert W. Baird decreased their price objective on shares of Ross Stores from $148.00 to $115.00 in a report on Wednesday, March 2nd.
+StockNews.com lowered shares of Ross Stores from a buy rating to a hold rating in a report on Thursday, March 3rd.
+Finally, Cowen decreased their price objective on shares of Ross Stores from $109.00 to $103.00 and set a market perform rating on the stock in a report on Tuesday, February 22nd.
+Seven research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+Based on data from MarketBeat, Ross Stores presently has a consensus rating of Buy and a consensus target price of $122.69.

-The company also recently declared a quarterly dividend, which will be paid on Thursday, March 31st.
-Investors of record on Tuesday, March 15th will be given a dividend of $0.31 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, March 31st.
+Shareholders of record on Tuesday, March 15th will be given a dividend of $0.31 per share.
+This is an increase from Ross Stores’s previous quarterly dividend of $0.29.
+This represents a $1.24 annualized dividend and a yield of 1.40%.
 The ex-dividend date of this dividend is Monday, March 14th.
-This represents a $1.24 annualized dividend and a dividend yield of 1.39%.
-This is an increase from Ross Stores’s previous quarterly dividend of $0.29.
-Ross Stores’s dividend payout ratio (DPR) is 25.39%.
+Ross Stores’s dividend payout ratio (DPR) is presently 23.46%.

-Ross Stores announced that its Board of Directors has authorized a stock buyback plan on Tuesday, March 1st that permits the company to buyback $1.90 billion in shares.
-This buyback authorization permits the apparel retailer to reacquire up to 6% of its shares through open market purchases.
-Shares buyback plans are usually a sign that the company’s leadership believes its shares are undervalued.
+Ross Stores declared that its Board of Directors has initiated a stock buyback program on Tuesday, March 1st that allows the company to buyback $1.90 billion in outstanding shares.
+This buyback authorization allows the apparel retailer to repurchase up to 6% of its shares through open market purchases.
+Shares buyback programs are generally a sign that the company’s board believes its stock is undervalued.

-Several institutional investors and hedge funds have recently made changes to their positions in ROST.
-Morgan Stanley increased its position in shares of Ross Stores by 34.7% during the second quarter.
-Morgan Stanley now owns 1,371,486 shares of the apparel retailer’s stock valued at $170,064,000 after acquiring an additional 353,069 shares in the last quarter.
-Thrivent Financial for Lutherans increased its position in shares of Ross Stores by 47.5% during the fourth quarter.
-Thrivent Financial for Lutherans now owns 293,132 shares of the apparel retailer’s stock valued at $33,499,000 after acquiring an additional 94,387 shares in the last quarter.
-California State Teachers Retirement System grew its position in Ross Stores by 3.5% in the 4th quarter.
-California State Teachers Retirement System now owns 639,710 shares of the apparel retailer’s stock worth $73,106,000 after purchasing an additional 21,345 shares during the period.
-Millennium Management LLC bought a new stake in Ross Stores in the 4th quarter worth approximately $2,113,000.
-Finally, Stifel Financial Corp grew its position in Ross Stores by 13.6% in the 4th quarter.
-Stifel Financial Corp now owns 89,919 shares of the apparel retailer’s stock worth $10,277,000 after purchasing an additional 10,736 shares during the period.
-85.07% of the stock is owned by institutional investors.
+Hedge funds have recently added to or reduced their stakes in the company.
+Morgan Stanley lifted its stake in shares of Ross Stores by 34.7% in the second quarter.
+Morgan Stanley now owns 1,371,486 shares of the apparel retailer’s stock valued at $170,064,000 after purchasing an additional 353,069 shares during the period.
+California State Teachers Retirement System lifted its stake in shares of Ross Stores by 3.5% in the fourth quarter.
+California State Teachers Retirement System now owns 639,710 shares of the apparel retailer’s stock valued at $73,106,000 after purchasing an additional 21,345 shares during the period.
+Thrivent Financial for Lutherans lifted its stake in shares of Ross Stores by 47.5% in the fourth quarter.
+Thrivent Financial for Lutherans now owns 293,132 shares of the apparel retailer’s stock valued at $33,499,000 after purchasing an additional 94,387 shares during the period.
+Stifel Financial Corp lifted its stake in shares of Ross Stores by 13.6% in the fourth quarter.
+Stifel Financial Corp now owns 89,919 shares of the apparel retailer’s stock valued at $10,277,000 after purchasing an additional 10,736 shares during the period.
+Finally, Advisors Asset Management Inc. lifted its stake in shares of Ross Stores by 12.7% in the fourth quarter.
+Advisors Asset Management Inc. now owns 31,054 shares of the apparel retailer’s stock valued at $3,549,000 after purchasing an additional 3,504 shares during the period.
+Institutional investors own 85.07% of the company’s stock.

 Ross Stores Company Profile (Get Rating)